 Beginning in 2012, and over the next several years, county extension offices throughout the state will celebrate their 100 year milestones of organized extension work and the hiring of their first county agents.

 Join us as we celebrate these county centennials.
-We are people advancing people and putting research into action.

 View photos of 2012's centennial celebrations from Harrison, Muscatine and Clinton counties on our Facebook page.